Whelement/.github/profile/README.md

-Whelement is a group formed by Crossystem that creates exploits & tools for Chromebooks.
+Whelement is a programming group that mostly focuses on creating exploits & tools relating to Chromebooks and the chromeOS operating system.